The OrbitTools Libraries

 The Public Edition of OrbitTools may be used free of charge for non-commercial applications only; commercial users please contact the author for information regarding the Standard and Professional Editions of OrbitTools.

-csOrbitTools.zip (49 KB, updated June 10, 2017) - This download contains an implementation of the NORAD SGP4/SDP4 algorithms packaged as .NET assemblies.
-The assemblies are written entirely in C#.
+csOrbitTools.zip (45 KB, updated July 31, 2022) - This download contains an implementation of the NORAD SGP4/SDP4 algorithms packaged as .NET assemblies written in C#.
 The download contains complete source code for the SGP4/SDP4 algorithms and miscellaneous supporting classes.
 Also included in the ZIP file is a companion C# program that demonstrates how to use the assemblies to calculate the ECI position of a satellite, as well as its look angle from an Earth ground site.

 Make a Contribution!